Writing

 ~ Erica Boynton

-• If you found me through Modern Love, start there and then come to the blog.
-If you found me through the blog, the Modern Love essay is worth reading next.
-If you're new to all of it — welcome.
+• If you found me through Modern Love, you might want to read the blog next.
+If you found me through the blog, the Modern Love essay could be your next stop.
+If you're new here—welcome.
 Start anywhere.
-You'll find your way.